Divorced Afghan women forced back to abusive ex-husbands

 "There were days when I was unconscious, and my daughters would feed me," she said.

 "He used to pull my hair so hard that I became partly bald.
-He beat me so much that all my teeth have broken."
+He beat me so much that all my teeth are broken."

 Gathering the strength to leave, she fled hundreds of kilometres (miles) to a relative's house with her six daughters and two sons, who have all assumed fictitious names.